Human rights in Turkmenistan

 Turkmenistan's human rights record has been heavily criticized by various countries and scholars worldwide.
-Standards in education and health declined markedly during the rule of President Saparmurat Niyazov.
+Standards in education and health declined markedly during the rule of President Saparmyrat Nyýazow.

 Since December 2006, under the Government of President Gurbanguly Berdimuhamedow, no significant improvements regarding human rights and civil liberty have been observed by international human rights organizations.

 Discrimination against ethnic minorities

 The Turkmen government's decision to cancel a dual-citizenship agreement with Russia in 2003 prompted thousands of ethnic Russians to leave Turkmenistan as they lost their property.
 Many of those fleeing "in panic" reportedly feared being trapped in a state which has been widely criticised for human rights abuses and has imposed severe restrictions on foreign travel for its citizens.
 Those without Russian passports may be forced to become Turkmens, and fear that they may never be able to return to Russia.

 For these who remained, estimated at 100,000, all Soviet-time diplomas, certificates and other official documents that were issued outside the Turkmen SSR were nullified, drastically limiting the people's access to work.
 At the same time, universities have been encouraged to reject applicants with non-Turkmen surnames, especially ethnic Russians.
 Russian television is difficult to receive in Turkmenistan.
-The Russian-language radio station Mayak was taken off the air. and the Russian newspapers were banned earlier.
+The Russian-language radio station Mayak was taken off the air, and the Russian newspapers were banned earlier.

 It is forbidden to teach the customs and language of the Baloch, an ethnic minority.
 The same happened to Uzbeks, whose language is no longer taught in schools.

 Notable bans

-Former Turkmenbashi Saparmurat Niyazov banned the playing of video games, listening to car radios, performing opera and ballet, smoking in public, long hair on men, and even growing facial hair.
+Former President Saparmyrat Nyýazow banned the playing of video games, listening to car radios, performing opera and ballet, smoking in public, long hair on men, and even growing facial hair.
 It has been speculated that the latter ban was enacted to enforce conformity of appearance.
-Niyazov ordered the closure of all libraries outside the capital of Ashgabat.
-News anchors, both men and women, were prevented from wearing any sort of make-up after Niyazov discovered he was unable to tell the difference between them when the presenters wore it.
+Nyýazow ordered the closure of all libraries outside the capital of Ashgabat.
+News anchors, both men and women, were prevented from wearing any sort of make-up after Nyýazow discovered he was unable to tell the difference between them when the presenters wore it.

 In 2008, the bans of circuses and operas were reversed, but the former leader Gurbanguly Berdimuhamedow banned the importation of cars and trucks produced before 2000.

 As of 2017, Turkmenistan has signed the Ottawa Treaty on land mines, setting it apart from many of its neighbors (excluding Afghanistan).